 - a statement from the publisher relating to the paper acceptance year, if the article has not yet been published (confirming paper was accepted in the prior year to the year of the award)

-- a signed and fully completed application form.
+- a signed and fully completed Leonie Warne Prize application form.

-Nominations are to be sent via email to the AAIS President and AAIS Secretary (see http://aaaisnet.org for contact details), for distribution to the Judging Panel.
+Nominations are to be sent via email to the AAIS President and AAIS Secretary (please see the AAIS Executive page for details of email addresses) for distribution to the Judging Panel.
 All components of the nomination, as listed above, need to be submitted electronically.
 The files can be either Word (.doc/docx) documents or pdf files.

 The panel will assess the nominated articles on the following criteria:

-- Potential of the article to significantly impact and/or influence the role of women in the IT industries
+- Potential of the article to significantly impact and/or influence the role of women in the IT industries; and

 - The quality of the writing and presentation.